Benefits to Realtors of a Pre-listing Home Inspection

 “Time is of the essence in contracts, and scrambling to find reasonable bids for repairs may leave my seller with no option other than to offer funds to the buyer at the close of escrow,” Robert MacFarlane, a real estate broker in San Diego said.

-Sellers may end up spending a few hundred dollars when choosing to conduct a pre-listing home inspection, but in the end it could potentially save them thousands.
+Sellers may end up spending a few hundred dollars when choosing to conduct a pre-listing home inspection, but in the end it could potentially save them thousands, it can also help the sellers more accurately price their homes.
 It will also ensure a trustworthy and honest relationship between the seller and their agent.